 Cottonport - Evergreen is a very small town located in the state of Louisiana.
 With a population of 4,027 people and just one neighborhood, Cottonport - Evergreen is the 109th largest community in Louisiana.

-Cottonport - Evergreen is a blue-collar town, with 40.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Cottonport - Evergreen, you'll notice that it is more blue-collar than most other communities in America.
+40.35% of Cottonport - Evergreen’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cottonport - Evergreen is a town of sales and office workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Cottonport - Evergreen who work in office and administrative support (17.81%), sales jobs (13.77%), and healthcare (7.29%).

 Being a small town, Cottonport - Evergreen does not have a public transit system used by locals to get to and from work.